lorenzocermeno/shoe-size-converter/README.md

 ## Behind the scenes

-The provided size is converted to its length in centimeters, as provided by it's maker.<br>That length is later used as reference to provide the equivalent size of the desired sizing system.
+The provided size is converted to its length in centimeters, as provided by it's maker.<br>That length is later used as reference to provide the equivalent size of a desired brand, sizing system, and/or gender.